ExMember/exmember.github.io/_drafts/2023-09-14-earlywords-as-meditation.md

 become aware
 of tension
 in my jaw.
-And then
-as I focus
+As I focus
 my attention
 on the sensations
-in my jaw
+in my jaw,
 I might notice
 the tension
 loosening
 and my jaw
 relaxing.
-And I might
+I might direct
-then direct
 my attention
 to other parts
 of my body